nintendolintao/java-practices/README.md

 # java-practices
-A series of practices from Java technical points
+A series of practices for Java technical points